zeppelin-social/bluesky-appview/README.md

 ```

 ### <a id="ops4-run-jetstream"/>4-3) deploy jetstream on your env.

+*Scripted:* not yet scripted...

 ```bash
 make docker-start-bsky-jetstream
 ```

 ### <a id="ops5-play"/>5) play with self-hosted blusky.

+*Scripted:* you can automate this with `./step50-test-create-account.sh`

 on your browser, access ```https://social-app.${DOMAIN}/``` such as ```https://social-app.mysky.local.com/```